Administration Guide 2018-19

 For larger districts, have each principal identify one person to serve as the School Coordinator.
 Even in small districts, it is good to have one person at each school serve as an onsite survey spokesperson and have overall responsibility for survey planning and administration.
 Give each School Coordinator a copy of the Administration Instructions and Assurance of Confidentiality Agreements and identify a training date.
 It’s best if the School Coordinators meet for a brief training about their role in the survey, as is discussed under Task 17.

 TASK 13: ENCOURAGE SURVEY PARTICIPATION

 Participation by students, staff, and parents is voluntary.
 It is very important to encourage high survey participation (response) rates to ensure that the data are representative.
 Thoroughly inform students, staff, and parents about the survey’s purpose and value well in advance of administration.
+When you conduct the survey administration training for your school site staff be sure to build enthusiasm for the survey.
 Among the points to stress are:

 - The value of the survey data for: (1) addressing the needs of students, (2) improving both learning and teaching conditions, (3) addressing LCAP requirements, and (4) improving student engagement, attendance, academic performance, and graduation.

 - The opportunity it provides students, staff, and parents to communicate confidentially their perceptions and concerns about the school and its environment in a neutral context.